devguy-com/cryptopp/README.md

-This fork was created for use with amrayn/licensepp
+This fork was created for use with amrayn/licensepp and Bazel.

 WORKSPACE